 Data Interpretation

-Data on soil, crop and land cover are normally subjected to analysis by a government agency like RAB and MIPC a knowledge institution.
-At times, the processed data is interpreted to produce land maps (NLA), crop suitability information (NAEB), and assess water quality (REMA and INES).
+Data on soil, crop and land cover are normally subjected to analysis by a government agency like RAB and MIPC (knowledge institution).
+At times, the processed data is interpreted to produce land maps (NLA), crop suitability information (NAEB), and to assess water quality (REMA and INES).
 The data is usually processed to address current situations at the field level such as rainfall availability.
 For instance, NAEB does market analysis to ensure that it provides adequate and reliable market intelligence to Rwanda companies that want to explore local and international markets.
 Another government agency, LODA, does budget analysis to derive crucial information for decision-making on resource allocation and strategic financial planning.
 RWB uses the data to identify hotspots prone to soil erosion, estimate available water, predict floods and water scarcity; develop water models for water quality and laboratory analysis

 On the other hand, a research institute like IITA derives maps for soil fertility and crop performance to visualize trends and patterns.
 The interpreted data is usually published in peer-reviewed journals and technical reports are shared to provide insight.
 Additionally, the information is used to carry out capacity building of technical staff.